bfeitknecht/vault/vault/sem2/AuW/UE/cx/bf/cx07-bf.md

-dp to get probability for each bag, then iterate and compute compound probabilities
+dp to get probability for each bag, then sum them up
 ```
 double[][] dp
 double k_consecutives = 1